Amidine: Preparation

-Catalysis is likewise not required for direct amination of an imidoyl chloride.
+Monoformamides react with isocyanates to give formamidines and carbon dioxide, presumably via rearrangement of the imide.

-Amidines are also prepared by the addition of organolithium reagents to diimines, followed by protonation or alkylation.
+Amidines are also prepared by the addition of organolithium reagents to carbodiimides, followed by protonation or alkylation.

 Acid-base chemistry

 Amidines are much more basic than amides and are among the strongest uncharged/unionized bases.

 Protonation occurs at the sp^{2}-hybridized nitrogen.
 This occurs because the positive charge can be delocalized onto both nitrogen atoms.
 The resulting cationic species is known as an amidinium ion and possesses identical C-N bond lengths.

 Applications

 Several drug or drug candidates feature amidine substituents.
 Examples include the antiprotozoal imidocarb, the insecticide amitraz, xylamidine, an antagonist at the 5HT2A receptor, and the anthelmintics amidantel and tribendimidine.

 Formamidinium (see below) may be reacted with a metal halide to form the light-absorbing semiconducting material in perovskite solar cells.
 Formamidinium (FA) cations or halides may partially or fully replace methylammonium halides in forming perovskite absorber layers in photovoltaic devices.